srmfx/Zicroram/README.md

 Now you can add all programs using a single command:

     $ ./zicroram --add ~/my_programs.zicroram

+## RULES FOR IDENTATION AND COMMENTS IN .ZICRORAM FILES
+As you have seen in the example above, you can add comments to lines, create comment lines ident text for better readability and maintainability of the files; for doing this  you need to follow these simple rules below.

+1 - You can create text identation using Tabulation(Tab) Key or white(blank) space key.

+2 - For creating a comment line, you can add '#' character at the start of a line.

+3 - To create a comment line at the same line as an existing data, you can use Tabulation(Tab) Key and '#' character.

 ## RESTORING DATA FROM POWER BLACKOUTS, SYSTEM CRASHES OR FREEZES
 With the --restore instruction it's possible to recover previously existing data that is still located on the disk;